-Developmental Services Center Service Coordination Linkage and Coordination \$468.00 intervention; 24-hour on-call emergency support; referral and collaboration with other providers; linkage to services; apply for/renew/maintain SSDI and SSI; coordinate and assist with Medicare eligibility and enrollment; apply for and maintain enrollment in "Extra Help"; Representative Payee support; access tax professionals for filing federal and state taxes: legal support: and housing support.
-Program proposes to strengthen and stabilize the workforce through training, support, and recognition/reward.
+Developmentai Services Center Service Coordination Linkage and Coordination \$468.00 Serves children and adults with I/DD who request support to enhance or maintain their highest level of independence in the community, at work, and in their home.
+Provided supports include intake screening; advocacy; assessments; medical support; crisis intervention; 24-hour on-call emergency support; referral and collaboration with other providers; linkage to services; apply for/renew/maintain SSDI and SSI; coordinate and assist with Medicare eligibility and enrollment; apply for and maintain enrollment in "Extra Help"; Representative Payee support; access tax professionals for filing federal and state_taxes: legal support; and housing support.
+Developmental Services Center Workforce Development and Retention Strengthening the I/DD Workforce \$227,500 Program proposes to strengthen and stabilize the workforce through training, support, and recognition/reward.
 Program utilizes trainings, resources, and tools for staff through NADSP membership.
 New employees will be provided hiring bonus after completing required agency training.
 Retention/incentive bonuses are paid to keep key employees during the workforce crisis and pandemic.
-Retention bonuses occur 3 times per year in recognition of staff enduring the challenges of a compromised work force and for the long-term effects of high turnover and frequent vacaocies.
-Personal Support Worker (PSW) recruitment and orientation, focused on Independent Developmental Services Center Workforce Development and Retention Strengthening the I/DD Workforce \$227,500 PACE Consumer Control in Personal Support NFW Personal Life and Resilience \$27,367 \$4,325,296 CCDDB Total Investment in Supports for People with I/DD
+Retention bonuses occur 3 times per year in recognition of staff enduring the challenges of a compromised work force and for the PACE Consumer Control in Personal Support NEW Personal Life and Resilience \$27,367 long-term effects of high turnover and frequent variancies Personal Support Worker (PSW) recruitment and orientation, focused on Independent Living Philosophy, Consumer Control, and the tasks of being a PSW.
+Personal Assistant (PA)/PSW Registry can be sorted by; location, time of day, services needed, and other information which allows consumers to get the PSW that best matches their needs.
+Service is designed to ensure maximum potential in matching person with I/DD and PSW to work long-term towards achieving their respective goals. \$4,325,296 CCDDB Total Investment in Supports for People with I/DD